-- it has a strong position in the internal EU market.
+- have a strong position in the internal EU market

-- it offers a core platform service (for example a search engine, video platform, or social network) and
+- offer a core platform service (for example a search engine, video platform, or social network) and

-- it has had a strong market position for several years.
+- have had a strong market position for several years

 Examples of what gatekeepers must do